qinbatista/PythonServer/documentation/GameManager.md

 Status codes and meaning:

-- 0 - Success  （upgrade=0 升级成功， upgrade=1升级失败）
+- 0 - upgrade success
+- 1 - upgrade unsuccessful
-- 1 - User does not have that skill
+- 96 - User does not have that skill
-- 2 - Invalid scroll id
+- 97 - Invalid scroll id
-- 4 - User does not have enough scrolls
+- 98 - User does not have enough scrolls
-- 9 - Skill already at max level
+- 99 - Skill already at max level

 The UPGRADE\_SUCCESS value in the server's response can be either 0 or 1 depending upon whether or not the skill actually leveled up.
 A failure here does not mean a failed API call - it means that the scroll skill did not yield a level up.